jessepav/lacygoill-wiki-backup/admin/openbox.md

 Is there a difference between the tty and the VC?
 Why is there no `fi` in the zsh snippet?
 Where is this syntax documented?

-In the previous snippets, what are the pros and cons of using the `$ exec` command?
+In the previous snippets, what are the pros and cons of using the `exec` command?

 If you use it,  the login shell will immediately be replaced  with an X session, and when you'll quit the latter, you won't get back to the shell.
 Con: IOW, you'll have to log in again.
-Pro: This should simplify the output of `$ pstree` (and maybe reduce the risk of issues, because one less process?).
+Pro: This should simplify  the output of `pstree(1)` (and maybe  reduce the risk of issues, because one less process?).
 Update: I made some tests in a VM.
-I can't much of a difference betwen `$ exec` and no `$ exec`.
+I can't much of a difference betwen `exec` and no `exec`.
-If you use `$ exec`, here's the tree of process as reported by `$ pstree -lsp $$`:
+If you use `exec`, here's the tree of process as reported by `$ pstree -lsp $$`:

     systemd
     login